versett/versett-scripts/README.md

   git commit -m "My commit message (#123)" --no-verify git push --no-verify
   ```

+- `versett-scripts` will test your branch's commit messages using the `test` command to make sure each branch contains at least one semantic commit before getting merged.

 * `versett-scripts` will be able to publish your package to npmjs, by means of the `release` command.
 The release command:
   - Automatically calculates the new version number by using [get-latest-release](https://github.com/jxom/get-latest-release) and the new commits that follow the template.